falkr/teampy/docs/write-rats.md

 ---
 ---

-# RAT Questions
+# Write RATs

-A RAT is written as a textfile with some few elements for marking questions and correct answers.
+You write a RAT as a text file with some few elements for marking questions and correct answers.
-Below is an example of a quiz with a question and four answers.
+Below is an example of a RAT showing a single question with four answers.

     ---
     title: "RAT 1: Fruits and Vegetables"